eduardacandido/milestone-01/README.md

 ### Further Testing

 -  The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--  The website was viewed on a variety of devices such as Desktop, Laptop, Motorola G10, Samsung S20FE.
+-  The website was viewed on a variety of devices such as Desktop, Laptop, Motorola G10, Samsung S20FE and large TV screen.
 -  A large amount of testing was done to ensure that all pages sections were linking correctly.
 -  Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.